DPGBDG/dpgbdg.github.io/_posts/linux/2022-03-29-dailylog_linux0002.md

     cat combined.txt | uniq | wc -l         (Same as above)
     ```

+- xargs - Receive outcome of first (left) argument and pass to right side of argument.
+(Xargs and | (Pipe) is DIFFERENT)
+            - pipe = pass "outcome" of first argument (pass as-is) (결과)
+            - xargs = pass "value" of first argument (pass inside??) (값)
+    ```
+    find -name "output.txt" | grep "qa"         output.txt file will be pass to second argument find -name "output.txt" | xargs grep "qa"   value of output.txt file will be pass to second argument
+    ```

 - Hidden File - Hidden file = Can be setup by putting dot (.) in front of file name.
 (File are still accessible, it's just hidden)
     ```
     mv important.txt .important.txt